2020-2021 Undergraduate & Graduate Catalog

 - Our State of Generosity is an online platform that preserves and shares more than 40 years of history from Michigan's philanthropic sector.

 - Our archives and special collections provide scholarly resources related to philanthropy and philanthropists in Michigan.
-The collections support the research interests of visiting scholars, Grand Valley faculty; students in the School of Public, Nonprofit, and Health Administration; and the general public.
+The collections support the research interests of visiting scholars; Grand Valley faculty; students in the School of Public, Nonprofit, and Health Administration; and the general public.

 Hauenstein Center for Presidential Studies

 Inspired by Ralph Hauenstein's life of leadership and service, the Hauenstein Center for Presidential Studies at Grand Valley State University is dedicated to raising a community of ethical, effective leaders for the 21st century.
-Our world-class initiatives and resources include the following:
+Our first-class initiatives and resources include the following:

 Kutsche Office of Local History